 "One common mistake is to choose colors that are too trendy and won't withstand the design test of time," Makk explains.
 In order to avoid this pitfall, stick with color combinations that you know work well together.
 This space utilizes a black island to add dimension and flair to the rest of the white kitchen.
 This look still features pops of color found in the pink runner rug and brown textured barstool chairs.

-Finally, take the flooring into consideration when selecting colors for the rest of your kitchen.
+Take the flooring into consideration when selecting colors for the rest of your kitchen.
 In this space, navy and white kitchen cabinets stand out against dark wood flooring, making the colors pop even more.
 The kitchen island also matches the blue and white of the rest of the space, keeping the various elements connected.

 A simple variation in color and texture between a kitchen island and kitchen cabinets adds so much interest and dimension to a space.
 This welcoming kitchen features a wooden island with deep brown cabinets that stand out against the black countertop and darker cabinetry above.
 Along with the cabinets, a colorful rug adds another element of design to the room.